asmaasaleh185/IEEE-Backend/PostgreSQL/PostgreSQL.md

 ## Relations (one to one & one to many)
 >- *One-to-One relationship occurs when a single record in one table is associated with exactly one record in another table, and vice versa.
 This relationship can be created to link primary key of one table with a unique foreign key in the other table.*
 >- *one to many relationship is where a row from one table can have multiple matching rows in another table.
 This type of relationship can be created using Primary key - Foreign key relationship.*
+## Multi-version concurrency Control
+>- *Multi-version protocol aims to reduce the delay for read operations.
+It maintains multiple versions of data items.
+Whenever a write operation is performed, the protocol creates a new version of the transaction data to ensure conflict-free and successful read operations.*
+## triggers
+>- *Trigger is a database object containing SQL code that is automatically executed when a specific database event occurs.*
+>- *There are two types of triggers: row-level triggers and statement-level triggers*
+>- *Row-level trigger is executed once for each row affected by the triggering event, which is typically an INSERT, UPDATE, or DELETE statement.*
+>- *Statement-level trigger is executed once for the entire triggering event, instead of once for each row affected by the event.*
+>- *Statement-level triggers are useful to perform an action based on the overall effect of an INSERT, UPDATE, or DELETE statement, rather than on individual rows.*
+## How can you take the backup of a database?
+>- *The BACKUP DATABASE statement is used in SQL Server to create a full back up of an existing SQL database.<br>*
+>*Syntax:<br>*
+> BACKUP DATABASE databasename TO DISK = 'filepath';
 ## Resources
 >1-what is RDBMS?
 >- https://www.oracle.com/eg/database/what-is-a-relational-database/